ambaradan/docsmarker/docs/rocksmarker/lsp/marksman.md

 #### Buffer navigation

-Marksman provides some useful shortcuts for navigating markdown buffers.
-You can move between document headers with the combination of two square brackets.
-With the combination ++"]]"++ you move to the next header, while with the combination ++"[["++ you return to the previous one.
+Marksman provides some useful shortcuts for navigating markdown buffers; you can move between document headers with the combination of two square brackets.
+With the combination ++"]]"++ you move to the next header while with the combination ++"[["++ you return to the previous one.

 #### Workspace navigation

-You can also navigate the internal links in the workspace with the **go to** function, common to all language servers.
-If the link is internal to the file, as in the case of a TOC (Table of Contents), positioning oneself on the link and recalling the key from the keyboard, automatically positions you in the corresponding section.
-If the link is external to the file, it opens in a new buffer.
+Instead, using the **go to** function, common to all language servers, one can navigate the internal links in the workspace, if the link is internal to the file, as in the case of a TOC (Table of Contents), by positioning oneself on the link and recalling the key from the keyboard one is automatically positioned in the corresponding section if, on the other hand, the link is external to the file it is opened in a new buffer.
-The function is available through the key ++space+"g"+"d"++.
+The function is available through the key ++space+"g "+"d "++.

 ### Links

 #### Auto completion of links

-The language server supports, in assisted writing, auto completion of links.
-The feature is very useful as it accelerates document writing and avoids problems arising from incorrectly written paths.
+The language server supports, in assisted writing, auto-completion of links.
+The feature is very useful as it speeds up document writing and avoids problems arising from incorrectly written paths.

 !!! warning "Absolute or relative path"

-    Marksman allows the use of both absolute and relative paths for links, but the use of absolute paths should be carefully evaluated.
-A *parser* processes the markdown code, and you must check the relative HTML end code of the link for correctness.
+    Marksman allows both absolute and relative paths to be used for links, but the use of absolute paths should be carefully considered.
+The markdown code is processed by a *parser* and the relative HTML end code of the link must be checked for correctness.

     #### Use in Rocky Linux Documentation